Secondary CMB temperature anisotropies from magnetic reheating: Introduction

-Moreover, If PMFs are non-Gaussian, it might be a novel probe to explore such a primordial non-Gaussianity similar to the anisotropic acoustic reheating.
-The non-Gaussianity in PMFs is recently well studied in the context of the inflationary magnetogenesis by several authors~\citep{2011PhRvD..84l3525C,2012PhRvD..85j3532M,2012PhRvD..85l3523B,2012PhRvD..86l3528J,2013JCAP...02..003J,2014JCAP...07..012N,2014JCAP...06..053F,2018JCAP...10..031C,2019JCAP...01..048C}.
-In particular, if there is a coupling between the inflaton~$\phi$ and the gauge field strength $F_{\mu\nu}$ during inflation, generated PMFs would acquire the non-Gaussian statistical property through the non-linear interaction.
-For example, $f^{2}(\phi)F^{\mu\nu}F_{\mu\nu}$ coupling, where $f^{2}(\phi)$ is a model dependent function, is discussed in~\citealt{2011PhRvD..84l3525C,2012PhRvD..85j3532M,2012PhRvD..85l3523B}, and such a primordial non-Gaussianity would be a key observable to distinguish the models of magnetogenesis. \citet{Shiraishi:2012xt} gave a constraint on this type primordial non-Gaussianity through the two-point function of the CMB anisotropy originated from the passive mode. \citet{Ganc:2014wia} has also investigated a potential of future CMB spectral distortion measurements for constraining such a primordial non-Gaussianity of PMFs.
-In this paper, we will show that the inhomogeneous magnetic reheating can put a much stronger limit on it.
+The non-Gaussianity in PMFs is recently well studied in the context of inflationary magnetogenesis by several authors~\citep{2011PhRvD..84l3525C,2012PhRvD..85j3532M,2012PhRvD..85l3523B,2012PhRvD..86l3528J,2013JCAP...02..003J,2014JCAP...07..012N,2014JCAP...06..053F,2018JCAP...10..031C,2019JCAP...01..048C}.
+In particular, if there is a coupling between an inflaton~$\phi$ and a gauge field strength $F_{\mu\nu}$ during inflation, generated PMFs would become non-Gaussian through the non-linear interaction.
+For example, $f^{2}(\phi)F^{\mu\nu}F_{\mu\nu}$ coupling, where $f^{2}(\phi)$ is a model-dependent function, is discussed in~\citet{2011PhRvD..84l3525C,2012PhRvD..85j3532M,2012PhRvD..85l3523B}, and such a primordial non-Gaussianity would be a key observable to distinguish models of magnetogenesis. \citet{Shiraishi:2012xt} gave a constraint on this type of primordial non-Gaussianity through the two-point function of the CMB anisotropy originated from the passive mode. \citet{Ganc:2014wia} has also investigated a potential role of future CMB spectral distortion measurements for constraining the non-Gaussianity of PMFs.
+In this paper, we will show that inhomogeneous magnetic reheating can put a much stronger limit on it.

 This paper is organized as follows.
-In the next section, we formulate the inhomogeneous magnetic reheating as a straightforward extension of the global magnetic reheating.
-Then we discuss possible corrections to the CMB temperature anisotropies induced from PMFs in section~3.
+In the next section, we introduce the dissipation mechanism of PMFs based on the MHD analysis and formulate inhomogeneous magnetic reheating as a straightforward extension of global magnetic reheating.
+Then we discuss possible corrections to the CMB temperature anisotropies induced by PMFs in section~3.
 In section~4, we compute the angular power spectrum and discuss the constraints on PMFs in section~5.
 Finally, we will devote section~6 to summarize this paper.